-However, use caution when choosing a location for your English Ivy plant.
+However, please be careful when choosing a location for your English Ivy plant.
 This plant is mildly toxic and might irritate your pet’s digestion if they nibble.

 English Ivy plants require sunlight directly for about four hours.
 Moist soil, not overly wet, allows the plant to remain healthy.

-For an aromatic plant that boosts your memory, look to the herb, Rosemary.
-It’s scientifically proven that the aroma of rosemary improves the mental performance and concentration of a person.
+For an aromatic plant that boosts your memory, look to the herb Rosemary.
+It’s scientifically proven that rosemary’s aroma improves a person’s mental performance and concentration.
 It has anti-oxidant compounds to neutralize free radicals, too!

 Rosemary leaves can be cooked.
-It gives a flavorful taste and high nutritive value to culinary dishes such as roasted vegetables.
+It gives a flavorful taste and high nutritional value to culinary dishes such as roasted vegetables.

 A versatile plant.
-Among all the air purifier plants, the snake plant is at the top.
+The snake plant is at the top among all the air purifier plants.
 As it filters the environment from formaldehyde (found in tissue paper), consider placing it in the bathroom.
-But you also need a plant in your bedroom as well because it can convert a lot of carbon dioxide into oxygen in the night when you sleep.
+But you also need a plant in your bedroom because it can convert a lot of carbon dioxide into oxygen at night when you sleep.
 Snake plants produce enough oxygen that a person can survive in a completely sealed room with six to eight plants converting carbon dioxide into oxygen for him.
-If you are allergic, then the snake plant is going to be your friend as it reduces the airborne allergens.
+If you are allergic, the snake plant will be your friend as it reduces airborne allergens.

-A Snake plant is easiest to maintain.
-If you are too lazy to water plants, then the snake plant might become your favorite.
-Snake plants happily give you clean air even if you forget to water it for weeks.
+A Snake plant is the easiest to maintain.
+The snake plant might become your favorite if you are too lazy to water plants.
+Snake plants give you clean air even if you forget to water it for weeks.

 Ferns are well-known houseplants.
 Boston ferns have attractive looks with many health benefits.
-They work as a natural humidifier, maintain the moisture level in air so are a perfect match for the people suffering weather problems or dry skin.
+They work as a natural humidifier, maintaining the air’s moisture level, making them a perfect match for people suffering from weather problems or dry skin.
 Boston ferns perform well in low temperatures and are best suited for air-conditioned rooms in your home.
 They can also clean the environment from formaldehyde.
 Hanging pots of Boston fern do a great job of cleaning the air in your home.